-Our lace fabric range includes romantic lace, modern lace, and stretch lace, for a variety of uses.
-Shop at Spotlight and complete your sewing project needs.
+Our lace fabric range includes romantic, modern and stretch lace for a variety of uses.
+Shop Spotlight's lace materials for your next sewing project.

 Can I purchase lace fabrics at Spotlight?

 Yes, you can.
 Check out the wonderful collection of lace fabrics here at Spotlight.
 Our varied collection includes romantic lace, modern lace, and even stretch lace, which can be used to create veils, lace overlay, lace edgings or lace garments.
 You can choose from a wide variety of colours and patterns including dramatic bold colours as well as the more traditional white and black lace.